Detroit Entry Requirements

 Includes

-How to Apply: Apply at esta.cbp.dhs.gov; most approvals within 72 hours
+How to Apply: Apply at esta.cbp.dhs.gov; approval often instant but can take up to 72 hours

 Visa Required